mithi/react-philosophies/README.md

 # 🧘 2.
 Design for happiness
 > “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.” - Martin Fowler

-> “Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
+> “The ratio of time spent reading versus writing is well over 10 to 1.
 We are constantly reading old code as part of the effort to write new code.
 So if you want to go fast, if you want to get done quickly, if you want your code to be easy to write, make it easy to read” ― Robert C. Martin

 ### TLDR
 1. 💖 Derive states to avoid state management complexity
 2. 💖 Pass the banana, not the gorilla and the entire jungle, (prefer passing primitives as props)
 3. 💖 Keep things small and simple.
 Separate concerns with the single responsibility principle
-4. Duplication is far cheaper than the wrong abstraction (avoid premature generalization)
+4. Duplication is far cheaper than the wrong abstraction (avoid premature / inappropriate generalization)
 5. Avoid prop drilling by using composition
-6. Breakdown large `useEffect`s to smaller ones
+6. Breakdown large `useEffect`s to smaller ones, if you can
 7. Extract logic to hooks and helper functions
 8. Prefer having mostly primitives as dependencies to `useCallback`, `useMemo` and `useEffect`
-9. Consider using `useReducer`, when values of your state relies on other values of your state
+9. Consider using `useReducer`, if some values of your state rely on other values of your state
 10. Do not put too many dependencies in `useCallback`, `useMemo` and `useEffect`
 11. `Context` is not the solution for every state sharing problem
-12. It maybe an good idea to have `logical` and `presentational` components, if your component gets too large
+12. It may be an good idea to have `logical` and `presentational` components, if your component gets too large
 13. Put your state as close as possible to where it's being used (Colocating state)
-14. Use `css variables` for theming (`light` and `dark` mode) instead of `context`
+14. Consider using `css variables` for theming (`light` and `dark` mode) instead of `context`

 ## 2.1 Derive states to avoid state management complexity
-When you have redundant states, some states may fall out of sync if we forget to update it given a complex sequence of interactions.
+When you have redundant states, some states may fall out of sync; you may forget to update it given a complex sequence of interactions.
 Aside from avoiding `synchronization bugs`, you'd notice that it's also easier to reason about and require less code.
-(Remember: Code is Evil!)
 See also: [Kent C Dodd's Don't Sync State.
 Derive It!](https://kentcdodds.com/blog/dont-sync-state-derive-it), [Tic-Tac-Toe Exercises and Solution](https://epic-react-exercises.vercel.app/react/hooks/1)

 ### 🙈 Example 1
+You must display properties of a list of triangles; the length of the three sides, the perimeter, and the area of each triangle should be displayed on the screen.
-Suppose you fetch a list of two numbers `{a: number, b: number}[]`.
+You should first fetch a list of two numbers `{a: number, b: number}[]`.
 The two numbers represent the two shorter sides of a right triangle.
-The length of the three sides, the perimeter, and the area of each triangle should be displayed

 <details>
   <summary> ❌ Not-so-good Solution </summary>